 Come check out the Triangle’s first meadery, and see why mead is making a comeback.
 We offer mead tastings, where you can sample from our current line-up of meads for $5-$8 and keep a souvenir Honeygirl Meadery glass!
 Our meads are for sale by the glass or by the bottle.
 Free tours given on Saturdays at 2:00, 3:00, and 4:00.
 Get a behind the scenes look at our facility and the meads we are working on for the near future.
 No reservations required.

 This is a year-round Market, so come check out the bounty of the seasons!
-The Market is currently open for Summer Hours, 8am-12noon every Saturday.
+The Market is currently open for Winter Hours, 10am-12noon every Saturday.
 This long-established farmers market brings together farmers, artisan food producers, cheese-makers, bakers, crafts, food trucks and more.
-Look for our tent along Foster Street, right next to Fullsteam Brewery.
-Winter hours will begin in December (10am-12noon).
 During the Winter you will find us under the pavilion.

 Find Honeygirl meads at these fine locations: